tkhamez/neucore-discord-plugin/README.md

   groups they will be kicked.
 - Configurable Discord roles that are added or removed based on Neucore groups.
 Any role that is not in this configuration is never added or removed from any member.
+- Configurable channels to which members can be added and removed directly without using a role, based on Neucore groups.
+- The bot changes the nickname of members to `Eve Character Name [Corporation Ticker]`, it also updates the Discord username and number that is shown in Neucore.
 - Any server member that does not have an account on Neucore will be kicked, except for the server owner and bots.
-- Configurable list of Discord users that will never be kicked (even if they do not have a Neucore account).
+- Configurable list of Discord users that will never be kicked, even if they do not have a Neucore account.
-- The bot changes the nickname of members to `Eve Character Name [Corporation Ticker]`, it also updates the Discord username and number that is shown in Neucore.
 - Option to disable the function that kicks members.

 Notes: